fledge-iot/fledge/docs/monitoring/configuration.rst

    Currently not all north destinations support the selection of audit data, however a growing number are now being extended to support audit data

-Filters can then be used to filter out particular audit records, the asset filter is a good example of one that can be used.
+Filters can then be used to filter out particular audit records.
+The asset filter is a good example of one that can be used.
 Since the audit code becomes the asset code when sent to a north destination, filtering out just the audit code of CONCH can easily be done with an asset filter configuration of

 .. code-block:: JSON